November 21, 2005

 For disclosure purposes, as of October 31, 2005, the Strategic Growth Fund achieved annual total returns of 8.93%, 10.93%, 15.22% for the most recent 1, 3 and 5 year periods, respectively, compared with total returns of 8.72%, 12.85%, and -1.74% for the S&P 500 over those same periods.
 The average annual total return of the Strategic Growth Fund since its inception on July 24, 2000 was 14.47%.
 Past performance does not ensure future returns, and the value of the Fund will fluctuate so that an investor's shares, when redeemed, may be higher or lower than their original cost.

 As of last week, the Market Climate for stocks remained characterized by unusually unfavorable valuations and still unfavorable market action.
 For now, the Strategic Growth Fund continues to carry a fully hedged investment position – fully invested in a diversified portfolio of individual stocks, and hedged with an offsetting short position in the S&P 500 and Russell 2000 indices.
-The hedge acts as an interest-bearing short sale, so the Fund's returns when hedged are approximately equal to the difference in performance between the stocks we own and the indices we use to hedge, plus a small interest accrual that's fairly close to the 90-day Treasury bill yield.
+Provided that our long-put/short-call index option combinations have identical strike prices and expirations, the hedge acts as an interest-bearing short sale, so the Fund's returns when hedged this way are approximately equal to the difference in performance between the stocks we own and the indices we use to hedge, plus a small interest accrual that's fairly close to the 90-day Treasury bill yield.

 Think of it this way.
 If our stock holdings exactly mirrored the S&P 500, and we used only the S&P 500 to hedge, a fully hedged investment position (equal dollar values long and short) would be a purely risk-free combination.
-That risk-free combination would earn the risk-free interest rate.
+That risk-free combination would earn the risk-free interest rate (provided that our long-put/short-call index option combinations have identical strike prices and expirations).
 To the extent that our stock holdings are not identical to the indices we use to hedge, we also have potential risk but also potential return from the difference in performance between our stock holdings and the indices we use to hedge.
-(Regardless of how unfavorable the Market Climate, the Fund never takes a net short position where the short side would be materially larger than the long exposure, so the Fund is never in a position where we would expect substantial, predictable losses in the event of a market advance).
+(Regardless of how unfavorable the Market Climate, the Fund never takes a net short position where the short side would be materially larger than the long exposure, though the Fund may experience losses if the market advances and the long put side of the Fund's hedge has a higher strike price than the corresponding short call option).

 In bonds, the Market Climate remained characterized last week by unfavorable valuations and unfavorable market action, holding the Strategic Total Return Fund to a roughly 2-year duration, mostly in Treasury Inflation Protected Securities.
 On the strength of gold shares, I did clip off a couple of percent from our precious metals holdings, which currently represent about 18% of the Fund's investments.
 The ECB voted to raise rates last week, which could potentially impact the U.S. dollar negatively and commodity prices positively, but any real difficulty for the dollar will probably require more evidence of oncoming economic weakness.
 On that front, credit spreads, and to a lesser extent, the ISM figures, are among the more important indications to monitor.